 Advanced event parsing and automatic reaction

-In the next example we chain a webhook event handler (Round-Trip-Delay issue on a device) with a Public API call (restarting the device itself).
-The RTD issue event is described here and is generated when Domotz detects that the RTD values exceeds the defined thresholds.
-We then use the powerActionOnDevice API call to perform a power cycle on the device.
-The following images display the wiring and configuration of the nodes.
+The RTD issue event appears when Domotz detects that the RTD values exceed the defined thresholds.
+Then, you can use the powerActionOnDevice API call to perform a power cycle on the device.

-A function node is needed to:
+You need a function node to:

 device_rtd